 Skip to content

-Our team has been working heavily behind the scenes over recent weeks and months, and this is only the first visible step in a broader set of improvements you should expect from us.
+Our team has been working hard behind the scenes over recent weeks and months, and this is only the first visible step in a broader set of improvements you should expect from us.

 For now, this upgrade should be understood as an unofficial soft launch: a way to test the new software capabilities enabled by the native integration of our BTM network with BitcoinVN’s fast and powerful in-house BV swap engine.

-While generally consisting of high-quality individuals with a more sophisticated understanding of the technology, this active Bitcoin user base counts likely, at best, in the seven-digit range globally.
+While generally consisting of high-quality individuals with a more sophisticated understanding of the technology, this active Bitcoin user base likely counts, at best, in the seven-digit range globally.

 The infrastructure is there.
 The monthly costs are there.
-Restricting the use of the machines from a vast audience which knows how to use stablecoins, but does not know how to use Bitcoin, for ideological reasons is of course not a winning strategy – especially in an aggressively pragmatic, competitive and fast-paced environment such as Asia.
+Restricting the use of the machines from a vast audience that knows how to use stablecoins, but does not know how to use Bitcoin, for ideological reasons is of course not a winning strategy – especially in an aggressively pragmatic, competitive, and fast-paced environment such as Asia.

 Everybody needs to pay for things and move value across space.
 Not everybody has significant savings to protect – or needs (or cares!) to bother with moving value across time.

-Time is in short supply, and nobody wants to – rightfully so – wait around until the next Bitcoin block confirmation appears before the machine finally releases cash to the client.
+Time is in short supply, and nobody wants, rightfully, to wait around until the next Bitcoin block confirmation appears before the machine finally releases cash to the client.

-Stablecoins with short confirmation times mitigate that issue in an effective manner.
+Stablecoins with short confirmation times mitigate that issue effectively.

 Yes, we are fully aware of the issues around censorship, counterparty risk, and the lack of privacy on most public blockchains today.
 But the vast majority of users do not care about these trade-offs in practice and will continue to prioritize convenience above everything else.

-And yes, we are also working hard to bring Bitcoin Lightning support to the machines in the second half of 2026, in order to bring the Bitcoin user experience up to the current state of the art.
+And yes, we are also working hard to bring Bitcoin Lightning support to the machines in the second half of 2026 to bring the Bitcoin user experience up to the current state of the art.

 In parallel, the team has been working to evolve this model into one that could also align with the future direction of Vietnam’s broader digital asset integration, and we are currently exploring pathways to transition into a more formalized and compliant operating framework under emerging regulatory structures.